Fuglede30/handrehabilitation_game/README.md

 You simply need to create a folder with a name of your choice and fill that folder with the images you want to display in the game, simply put the folder into the games/pictures folder.
 Multiple image folders can be created inside the Pictures folder, so you can have different categories of images.
 The entire game is in Danish.

+The game makes use of 5 4x6 Lego plates that gives the input to the game. the game cannot run without detecting 5 of these types of plates through a camera connected to the pc